 Bacterial vaginosis is a common infection that affects 1 in 3 women at some point in their lives, and it’s not pleasant.
-But the more you know about it, the better you can treat.
-Of course, the best treatment is prevention, and part of that is stopping it spreading.
+But the more you know about it, the better you can treat it.
+Of course, the best treatment is prevention, and part of that is stopping it from spreading.
 You might know that BV can be passed on through sexual contact between women, but can it be spread to a male partner?
 Let’s find out.

 Bacterial vaginosis is a vaginal infection caused by a bacterial imbalance in the vagina, the causes of which are not known.
-However, the risk of developing BV can be increased by new or multiple sexual partners, certain antibiotics, the use of a contraceptive intrauterine device (IUD), as well as by using perfumed cosmetics or toiletries on the vagina.
+However, the risk of developing BV can be increased by new or multiple sexual partners, certain antibiotics, the use of a contraceptive intrauterine device (IUD), as well as by using perfumed cosmetics or toiletries in the vagina.

 Experiences of bacterial vaginosis vary between sufferers, as most women do not display any symptoms at all.
 However, for the small number of women who do, they can be embarrassing and uncomfortable.
 The symptoms of BV include:

-If you are unsure whether or not you have bacterial vaginosis, BV self-testing kits like Canestest can be bought over-the-counter to help you confirm.
+If you are unsure whether or not you have bacterial vaginosis, BV self-testing kits like Canestest can be bought over the counter to help you confirm.

 A common misconception is that men can also catch BV.
 Bacterial vaginosis occurs as a result of a bacterial imbalance in the vagina.
 However, penises do not have the same balance of bacteria as vaginas.
 As a result, men cannot catch BV in the same way that women can.

 So we’ve established that men cannot suffer from or display the symptoms of bacterial vaginosis.
 But can they still carry and spread the infection?